 Visit Ellesmere Marina and hire a canal boat for the day and explore the local waterways at a relaxed pace.
 (Pre bookable)

 COLEMERE COUNTRY PARK, 3 miles south of Ellesmere, SY12 OQW, one of Shropshire's most beautiful meres.

 IFTON MEADOWS, SY11 3DA , 2 miles away, this is a local naure reserve, reclaimed from the spoil heaps of IFTON Colliery.
 The meadows offer superb views of the Dee Valley and Welsh Mountains.

 OSWESTRY, an ancient market town on the English- Welsh Border, , home to independent and specialist shops, indoor and outdoor markets.
 Visit the large Iron Age Fort just to the north of the town.
 Racecourse Common, is the site of an old racecourse, it is possible to walk around the old circuit.
 Offas Dyke foot path runs through here.

-WHITTINGTON CASTLE - Whittington Ashley sits in the centre of the village, surrounded by a moat, where the local swans and ducks live.
+WHITTINGTON CASTLE - Whittington Castle sits in the centre of the village, surrounded by a moat, where the local swans and ducks live.
 The ruins of the castle are home to a tea shop and book shop.
-Often have plant sales and reenactment events.
+Often have plant sales and reenactment events, throughout the year.